American Chesapeake Club

 What is “incomplete penetrance” and how does it make the inheritance of DM different from other genetic diseases such as PRA or EIC?
 Geneticists use the term “incomplete penetrance” to describe a genotype that may or may not express itself.
 What this means is that a Chesapeake that inherits two copies of the gene associated with DM has a chance of not developing the disease.
 That is why they are identified as “At Risk.”
 Research is ongoing to help us learn what may cause or trigger the onset of this disease.
 In recent years, we have learned that there have been a handful of documented cases in which Chesapeake DM carriers (one copy of the gene) showed symptoms and were later confirmed to have DM.
 Guidance from researchers tell us that it is “far less likely” that carriers will present with DM.

 Can it be prevented?
 In 2008, a genetic test for DM became publicly available and this was a game-changer for Chesapeake breeders and owners everywhere.
 With a simple cheek swab available from most canine genetic laboratories, breeders now have a tool that allows them to screen for the gene that produces DM and subsequently use the results to make sound breeding decisions aimed at preventing resulting puppies from suffering from this disease.
 Prior to 2008, breeders did not have any means for knowing if a young, breeding-age dog might one day develop Degenerative Myelopathy itself or be able to pass DM onto their offspring.
 Because it is a late-onset disease, most dogs were retired from breeding before they might begin to show symptoms of the disease.
 By that time, their own offspring may also have produced puppies and several generations of dogs capable of having and/or producing DM could be on the ground.
-Thanks to the development of the genetic test for DM, we’ve turned in a corner in our ability to breed healthier dogs.
+Thanks to the development of the genetic test for DM, we’ve turned a corner in our ability to breed healthier dogs.
 The American Chesapeake Club recommends that all breeding animals be screened for Degenerative Myelopathy prior to breeding.

 Below: Veterinary neurology expert Dr. Joan Coates, DVM, MS, DACVIM (Neurology) discusses the progressive nature of canine degenerative myelopathy and provides examples of affected dogs in the various stages of progression.
 Learn more on this topic and view the entire presentation On Demand: http://bit.ly/VV_CDM